jwymah/bpi-netbeans/README.md

 Import the project into netbeans and run using the Main class.
 Further input instructions are presented at run time.

-..will get mirror project up using gradle...
+..will get mirror project up using gradle... for those without netbeans.